Tuesday's Scottish Gossip

 Former Norway forward Jan Age Fjortoft says Celtic should look at Bodo/Glimt manager Kjetil Knutsen to replace Postecoglou.
 (Sun)

+Celtic are expected to bank £5m in compensation from manager Postecoglou's expected move to Tottenham Hotspur.
+(Evening Times)

-Former Celtic manager Brendan Rodgers is not interested in a return to the club and plans to take time out before deciding his next move.
+Former Celtic manager Brendan Rodgers is not interested in a return to Glasgow and plans to take time out before deciding his next move.
 (Sun)

 Meanwhile, Celtic will fight to keep assistant John Kennedy at the club.
 (Sun)